ninedotnine/danso.ca/main/contact.md

 Historical:

 * I've moved my Mastodon activity away from [mastodon.social](https://mastodon.social/@danso), but you may still enjoy my posts there.
-* I still have a [Twitter](https://twitter.com/ninedotnine) account, but Mastodon is just better.
+* I still have a [Twitter](https://twitter.com/ninedotnine) account, but the Fediverse is just better.
-* You can recommend me on [LinkedIn](https://www.linkedin.com/in/dan-soucy-25b454101/), or whatever people use LinkedIn for.
+* You can solicit me on [LinkedIn](https://www.linkedin.com/in/dan-soucy-25b454101/), or whatever people use LinkedIn for.